Overview

 You'll begin by flying from the UK to the Azores.
 You can fly via Lisbon or via the main island of Sao Miguel - we can talk you through the various options.

-Lisa will brief you on the week ahead before you head to sea for your first whale and dolphin watching trip.
+Lisa will brief you on the week ahead, before you head to sea for your first whale and dolphin watching trip.

 You'll spend a full day at sea whale watching or a day in port, depending on weather and sea conditions.
 Horta's a friendly harbour town - her natural seaport was safe-haven from mid-Atlantic storms for transatlantic traders shipping gold, cinnamon and pepper between mainland Portugal and her colonies in Brazil.